ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/pricing.md

 ## Description

-When a user enters a Sales Order (or similar document), the system automatically assigns the appropriate sales price.
+When a user enters a sales order (or similar document), the system automatically assigns the appropriate sales price.
 Selecting the correct price is the main topic of the pricing.

 ## Product prices in reality